danielsaidi/BottomSheet/README.md

 </p>

+## Deprecation notice

+This library has been deprecated, due to the new sheet size capabilities in SwiftUI 4, where you can use the new `presentationDetents` view modifier to define custom sizes.
+The library won't be developed further, but will be around for those of you who use it.

+The library previews show you how to use the new SwiftUI APIs while the demo still uses the library functionality.

 ## About BottomSheet

 BottomSheet makes it easy to add custom bottom sheets to your `SwiftUI` apps.
 The result can look like this, or completely different: